 In this light-blocking box, three types of diagnostics for the Nd:YAG laser light were located.
-The first was a laser power meter (Gentec-EO, UP55N-50S-VR) to measure and absorb the laser light, the second was a photon beam profiler (Gentec, Beamage 4M) to measure the profile and the position of the laser light, and the third was a biplanar phototube (Hamamatsu Photonics K.K., R12290U-51) to measure the time structure of the laser light.
+The first was a laser power meter to measure and absorb the laser light, the second was a photon beam profiler to measure the profile and the position of the laser light, and the third was a biplanar phototube to measure the time structure of the laser light.

-To keep the H^+ beam power constant over longer periods, it was important to keep the position of the Nd:YAG laser light at the collision point constant.
+To keep the H+ beam power constant over longer periods, it was important to keep the position of the Nd:YAG laser light at the collision point constant.
 However, it was difficult to adjust the position of the invisible laser pulse of the Nd:YAG laser.
 Therefore, the visible laser light from the commercial He-Ne laser was used as a guide beam.
 The specifications of the He-Ne laser are also described in Table 2.

 The trajectory of the H- beam from the RFQ was bent by the bending magnet with a deflection angle of 23°, and transported to the beam dump provided in the most downstream part of the 23° beam line.
-As the Nd:YAG laser light was injected in the centre of the magnetic pole of the bending magnet, the H0 beam was transported to the beam line with the deflection angle of 11.5° and introduced to the stripping foil.
+As the Nd: YAG laser light was injected in the centre of the magnetic pole of the bending magnet, the H0 beam was transported to the beam line with the deflection angle of 11.5° and introduced to the stripping foil.
 Hereafter, this beam line is referred to as "the 11° beam line."
-The H0 beam was converted to the H+ beam by passing the stripping foil (cobalt-base alloy foil, Haver).
+The H0 beam was converted to the H+ beam by passing the stripping foil.
 From the upstream to the downstream of the 11° beam line, a BPM, a slow current transformer (SCT), and a Faraday cup (FC) serving as a beam dump were positioned.
+These instructions are a typical implementation of the requirements.